Tomahawk (band): Tonic Immobility (2020–present)

 In February 2020, Duane Denison revealed that Tomahawk had been writing and recording new record material.
 On January 21, 2021, a single called "Business Casual" was released, which also revealed the name of their upcoming fifth album as Tonic Immobility, which has later been released on March 26, 2021.
 Bassist Trevor Dunn remarked in 2021, "Me and Duane [Denison] and John [Stanier] recorded all of our parts for that record about four years ago actually.
 Duane had finished the music and I guess Mike was busy at the time, so John and I flew down to Nashville and recorded with Duane.
 Then over the years, we've just been waiting for Mike, and he's been doing other stuff so it took a while.
 I think the pandemic kind of helped spur it along because he was stuck at home, so he wrote the vocal melodies and the rest of the lyrics at his studio in San Francisco.".

 On October 15, 2024, Tomahawk announced that they would be performing at the 2025 Sick New World Festival in Las Vegas, marking their first show since 2013, however, one month after the announcement, the entire festival was canceled due to logistical issues.

+The band is scheduled to tour with Melvins for one month in 2026 in celebration of its 25th anniversary.
+Despite the renewed activity, the band has clarified that there is currently no new music being worked on.